 Stoosbahn is the steepest funicular in the world.
 It has a maximum incline of 110 percent.

-Rasa, a car-free village perched on a sunny terrace at an altitude of 900 meters, is located in the canton of Ticino.
+Rasa, one of the most peaceful car-free villages in Switzerland, is perched on a sunny terrace at an altitude of 900 meters and is located in the canton of Ticino.
 Located in Centovalli, Rasa is a romantic place characterized by stone houses, natural scenery, and a stunning view of the mountains.
 You can get there by hiking or riding a cable car from Verdasio.

 Those who come by car can park in Verdasio.
 It is also easy to get there by train, which stops at Verdasio.
 The cable car in Verdasio will take you up to Rasa.